 Taping and bracing the patella tendon can help relieve symptoms of Osgood Schlatter Disease by supporting the patella tendon and changing the way forces are transmitted through the knee.

 Medically reviewed by Dr. Chaminda Goonetilleke, 2nd Jan.
 2022

 This is a simple taping technique which helps relieve symptoms of Osgood Schlatter disease and Jumper’s knee.

 How does it work?

-- This compresses the patella tendon which changes the direction of forces transmitted through the tendon.
+This compresses the patella tendon which alters how forces are transmitted through the tendon.